Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 - Use a for loop to run FastQC on all the four samples.
 - Note the use of the wildcard to create a loop list that has all the forward (_R1) fastq files in the directory
+- Also note we are using raw reads (i.e. before running trimmomatic), for illustrative purposes, normaly we would run trimmomatic as a first step

 ```
 for i in data/fastq/IMPALA_*_R1.fastq.gz; do fastqc -o fastqc/ $i --extract; done

 ```

+> ***ii.
+Run Kraken and generate Kraken reports for the four IMPALA samples.***
-- Run Kraken on each of our samples
+-Run Kraken on the four samples
 ```

 ```